 “The kingdom of heaven is like a king who prepared a wedding banquet for his son.
 He sent his servants to those who had been invited to the banquet to tell them to come, but they refused to come.Matthew 22:2-3

 They ignored the invitation from the king and some even killed his servants.
-Jesus kept bringing up the fact that Jerusalem was not recognized for their loyalty towards God but as serial murders of any prophet that was sent to the city.
+Jesus kept bringing up the fact that Jerusalem was not recognized for its loyalty towards God but as serial murders of prophets that were sent to the city.
 Jesus was warning them to change their ways through the parable as we see the king burning the city, the same would happen to the precious city of Jerusalem years later.

 The Invitation is Now Extended to Everyone